Antebios/vsts-btdf-projver-task/README.md

 # Description

-VSTS build task to modify the BTDF Project file (.btdfproj) that creates the actual MSI that is migrated.
+Azure DevOps build task to modify the BTDF Project file (.btdfproj) that creates the actual MSI that is migrated.

 This will take the version number source of your choosing, for me it was GitVersion, and update the BTDF Project file **ProductVersion** and generate a new random GUID for the **ProductId**.